Anti-corruption strategy

 Very little research on corruption is conducted in Finland.
 It would, however, be of paramount importance to regularly collect qualitative and quantitative information on the different forms of corruption and their prevalence.
 This would help ensure that the bodies engaged in anti-corruption work have access to up-to-date information so they can focus their efforts on the right issues with regard to corruption in Finland.

-The draft strategy includes a plan of action outlining the practical measures to be taken to achieve the objectives set out in the strategy.
+The National Anti-Corruption Strategy and the related Action Plan are available in the publication archive.
+Strategy includes a plan of action outlining the practical measures to be taken to achieve the objectives set out in the strategy.
 The parties responsible for each measure are also defined.
 A joint effort of several authorities, businesses and organisations is required to combat corruption successfully.

 The draft strategy (in Finnish) is available at the Institutional Repository for the Government.